kiinshuk/kiinshuk/README.md

 ## 🌟 About Me

-I am a dedicated web developer specializing in front-end technologies and currently focusing on building a **[Movie and Series Streaming Web App](https://github.com/kiinshuk/movie-series-streaming)**.
-My goal is to develop a seamless and user-friendly streaming experience.
+I am a dedicated web developer specializing in front-end technologies.
+My goal is to develop seamless and user-friendly applications.
 I enjoy staying updated with the latest technology trends and continuously improving my skills.
 I am always looking for opportunities to apply my knowledge and work on innovative projects.

 ## 🛠️ Projects I'm Working On

-- **[Movie and Series Streaming Web App](https://github.com/kiinshuk/movie-series-streaming)**: Developing a web app to allow users to stream movies and series effortlessly.
 - **[News App](https://github.com/kiinshuk/NewsSite)**: A platform to stay updated with the latest news from various sources.
 - **[Pokémon Guide](https://github.com/kiinshuk/Pokemonsite)**: An informative guide for Pokémon enthusiasts.